AllChimes.org ..... All Tower Bells ..... Chimes our specialty.

 Electric and electric-automatic chimes are anathema to manual chime ringers.

-However, they were often installed for good reason.
 We see a few being changed back, but the better course to take would be to allow both.

-1. A typical keyboard is usually located next to the organ.
 The fallacy is that the organist already has enough to do and finds it difficult to give them their adequate attention.

 2. At the organ, it is often difficult or impossible to hear them, making playing difficult.